 I've gotten emails with questions about how I healed my knee injury naturally ever since this post was shared in 2014.
-Since then, I've re-injured, recovered and now my husband is recovering from the same injury.
+Since then, I've re-injured this knee, injured my other knee (this time a minor ligament tear), and recovered and now my husband is recovering from the same injury.

 I thought I would take a moment to update this post and share what I've learned about how you can heal a knee injury naturally.

 Please note that this is my personal experience and not intended to me medical advice.
 I am simply sharing my story in hopes that is helps others who are interested in how to heal a torn meniscus naturally.

 Always consult your health practitioner.

 If you’ve been following for long, you may remember that when Skye was about two months old, I had a severe knee injury.

 I couldn’t walk.

 Getting up and down was so difficult that I wasn’t able to lift her from her cradle by the bed into the bed to feed her.
 My husband had to get up at every feeding and hand her to me.
 During the day, I was parked on the much lower couch.

 Having a new baby is never easy.
 But having one and losing your mobility is devastating.